 A non-AP STA indicates support for this capability in the Device ID Support subfield in the Extended RSN Capabilities field (see 9.4.2.241 (RSN Extension Element)).
 An AP shall not send an identifier to a non-AP STA that does not indicate support for this capability.

 When using FILS authentication, the non-AP STA sends the identifier, if it has one and opts-in to using it, in the Association Request frame and the AP sends a new identifier in the Association Response frame.
-When using FT, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial mobility domain association the EAPOL-Key message 2/4 and the AP sends a new identifier in the EAPOL-Key message 3/4; the identifier or a new identifier are not exchanged during the FT protocol reassociations within the same ESS.
-For other cases, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the EAPOL-Key message 2/4 and the AP sends a new identifier in the EAPOL-Key message 3/4.
+When using FT, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial mobility domain association the 4-way handshake message 2 and the AP sends a new identifier in the 4-way handshake message 3; the non-AP STA does not send an identifier and the AP does not send a new identifier during the FT protocol reassociations within the same ESS.
+If neither FILS authentication nor FT association are used, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the 4-way handshake message 2 and the AP sends a new identifier in the 4-way handshake message 3.
 When the non-AP STA sends the opaque identifier, it shall send the most recently received value from an AP in the ESS without modification.